Seeed-Studio/wiki-documents/docs/Edge/Raspberry_Pi_Devices/Edge_Box_RPi_200/N3uron/Edgebox-rpi-200-n3uron-bacnet.md

 - Once the module and the device are configured, click `Save`.
 - Restart the module.

-For a quick lookup, select Browser and in the dialog box, select the device
+In most cases, using a quick preview is preferable to manual creation.,select Browser and in the dialog box, select the device

  <center><img width={600} src="https://files.seeedstudio.com/wiki/Edge_Box/N3uron_bacnet/browser.PNG" /></center>

 You can then drag and drop the object for quick visualization.
+In this example, tag values for "Temperature Indoor" are correctly displayed.
+Please follow the visualizations.

  <center><img width={600} src="https://files.seeedstudio.com/wiki/Edge_Box/N3uron_bacnet/drag.gif" /></center>